 wird verwaltet von Tsipi B. (Kommunikation)

-CITYarts brings young people and professional artists together to create public art.
-Through this creative process, CITYarts empowers youth and connects children locally and around the world to become active participants in transforming communities.
+CITYarts engages youth with professional artists in the creation of public art, including murals and mosaic.
+Through this creative process, CITYarts empowers, educates, and connects youth and children locally and around the world to become active participants in realizing their potential and transforming communities.

 Founded in 1968, CITYarts has produced 287 public art projects in collaboration with over 500 artists, 100,000 city youth and nearly 500,000 community volunteers.
 CITYarts has five programs as follows: